charlesrocket/charlesrocket.github.io/_posts/2018-07-23-raspiblitz.md

 * [Case](http://a.co/1774Hwl)
 * [LCD Display](http://a.co/65p2wu6)

 Follow [this](https://github.com/rootzoll/raspiblitz/blob/master/README.md#prepare-your-hardware) guide and spin up your node.
 After initial setup on the testnet (v0.4) you might want to go live.
 Enter `sudo nano /home/bitcoin/.bitcoin/bitcoin.conf` and comment out `testnet=1`.
+Then switch lightning service to `mainnet` with `sudo nano /mnt/hdd/lnd/lnd.conf` and reboot your node with `sudo reboot`.
+Use `lncli create` to finish mainnet setup.

 [RaspiBlitz on GitHub](https://github.com/rootzoll/raspiblitz).